ropg/zhot/README.md

 &nbsp;

-*(I use `writeCookies` on my Mac to create a cookie file and then create screenshots using these cookies on a server that has no display.)*
+(I use `zhot -b` on my Mac to create cookie files and then create screenshots using these cookies on a server that has no display.)